Chad Lupinacci: New York Assembly

 Assemblyman James Conte did not seek re-election in 2012, leaving the seat open.
 Lupinacci was nominated by Republicans to replace him, and won with 55% of the vote.
 Lupinacci was elected to represent the constituents of the Tenth Assembly District on November 6, 2012.
 He was re-elected easily in 2014 and 2016.

 The 10th district which Lupinacci represented includes portions of Suffolk County including Lloyd Harbor, Huntington Bay, Cold Spring Harbor, Huntington, Greenlawn, Huntington Station, Elwood, South Huntington, West Hills, Melville and Dix Hills on Long Island.
 Lupinacci served as the Ranking Member on the Assembly Committee on Higher Education, and as a member of the Assembly Committees on Election Law, Judiciary, Tourism, Parks, Arts & Sports Development, and Transportation.
-He left the assembly after his election as Huntington town supervisor in late 2017.
+He left the assembly after his election as Huntington Town Supervisor in late 2017, an office he left at the conclusion of his term on December 31, 2021.

-In 2018, Lupinacci's former Chief of Staff, Brian Finnegan, filed a lawsuit alleging that Lupinacci had engaged in a pattern of sexual harassment in the workplace and assaulted Finnegan in an Albany hotel room.
-Following a year of attempted settlement negotiations, the lawsuit was filed on the last day before the statute of limitations for a civil suit would expire.
+As a member of the Assembly, he prioritized working on the retention and creation of jobs.
+He put forth proposals to jump-start the local economy, including reducing taxes on new and small businesses and providing incentives to hire new workers, including veterans and the unemployed.
+He also fought to address the impact of illegal drugs and curb crime, so that parents can raise their children in a safe and secure environment.
+He also worked to reform the school financing system, fought for meaningful mandate relief, and to reduce restrictions placed upon school districts to pursue alternative funding streams.

-According to the former staffer, the verbal harassment began almost immediately after he started as a legislative aide.
+Suffolk County Legislature

-Lupinacci left office at the conclusion of his term on December 31, 2021.
+In February 2025, the Suffolk County Republican Committee nominated Lupinacci as its Suffolk County Legislator.
+As Legislator, Lupinacci will work with County Executive Ed Romaine and District Attorney Ray Tierney to continue to put the interests of taxpayers first, while working to make Suffolk County safer and more affordable for its residents, while enhancing our local quality of life.